derekmorr/Library-Spatial/README_SpatialModelingLibrary.txt

 	a.
 Open the  "landis-spatial.sln" file in VS 2015

 	b.
-Use the pull down menu that currently shows, "Debug" and select, "Release"
+Use the pull down menu and select, "Release"

 	c.
 Build the  "landis-spatial.sln" in Release Mode